ABOUT • VISITOR INFO • PROGRAMS • NEWS • PHASE I • PHASE II • SUPPORT

 Welcome to the Chinese Garden

-Liu Fang Yuan, the Garden of Flowing Fragrance, is the largest Chinese garden outside
+Liu Fang Yuan, the Garden of Flowing Fragrance, is one of the largest Chinese gardens

 culture, this authentic garden is a special place for visitors to feel inspired by the elegant harmony